opendevsecops/lobby/README.md

 # OpenDevSecOps

-OpenDevSecOps is on a mission to deliver highly-resilient, readily-available and free defensive and offensive devops security solutions to organisations large and small.
+Our mission is to deliver readily-available and security solutions to organizations large and small.

 ## Why